JoshuaBevers/Achieveland/README.md

 -- create a short script to scan JSON database and verify data integrity.
 This can be done locally to save compute time.
 -- clean up console logs
 -- loading button while data is being collected from database.
+-- removing glitch where ui hits mongodb with two requests with only one is required.

 ### Long Term